Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Introduction

-Experimentally, it was observed that the Si(111):Pb system indeed shows a non-trivial behavior related to the above-mentioned features.
-Several different arrangements of the atoms on the surface were identified, namely a ${\sqrt{3}\times\sqrt{3}}$ phase with respect to the underlying Si surface, a ${3\times3}$ phase, and a ${\sqrt{7}\times\sqrt{3}}$ phase that becomes superconducting at low temperatures~\cite{Brun2014, Brun_2016}.
-There exists a compelling evidence that the system exhibits a structural transition to a ${3\times 3}$ charge density wave (CDW) phase at a temperature of 86~K~\cite{PhysRevLett.94.046101, PhysRevB.75.155411}.
-It is still a matter of on-going research to understand whether this transition has to be attributed to a Peierls-like mechanism, an intrinsic asymmetry induced by the interaction with the substrate, or to strong electronic correlations.
-Remarkably, a similar transition takes place in Pb/Ge(111) and Sn/Ge(111)~\cite{Carpinelli1996, PhysRevLett.79.2859}, but not in the Si(111):Sn compound.
+There exists a compelling evidence that the system with $1/3$ coverage exhibits a structural transition to a ${3\times 3}$ charge density wave (CDW) phase at a temperature of 86~K~\cite{PhysRevLett.94.046101, PhysRevB.75.155411, PhysRevB.107.035125}.
+It is still a matter of on-going research to understand whether this transition has to be attributed to a Peierls-like mechanism, an intrinsic asymmetry induced by the interaction with the substrate, or to strong electronic correlations, as claimed in Ref.~\cite{PhysRevLett.123.086401}.
+Remarkably, a similar transition takes place in Ge(111):Pb and Ge(111):Sn~\cite{Carpinelli1996, PhysRevLett.79.2859}, but not in the Si(111):Sn compound.
 In addition, by using scanning tunnelling microscopy (STM) it has been found that the quasi-particle interference patterns are influenced by the strong value of the SOC giving rise to a chiral spin structure at low temperatures inside the CDW phase~\cite{PhysRevLett.120.196402, PhysRevLett.123.086401}.